robertbraeutigam/scan/README.md

 Devices must ignore frame types they do not support.
 Ignoring a frame means to skip the given amount of bytes in the stream.

+Frame types 0-31 may only be sent on TCP connections, while frames 32-63 may be sent and received on both a TCP connection and on the UDP broadcast port.

 #### Frame type: 01 (Initiate Handshake)

-Sent from the initiator of the connection immediately upon establishing the TCP/IP connection.
+Sent from the initiator of the connection immediately upon to establish a logical connection.
+If a TCP connection does not exist yet, the initiator must open one first.
-It transmits the first handshake message together with the Noise Protocol Name.
+The frame transmits the first handshake message together with the Noise Protocol Name.

 Payload structure: